 The production floor of Downeast Cider House in East Boston is a study in contradictions.
-Rock music is barely audible above the thumping of carefully-calibrated air pumps that move juice from one tankard to another.
-Employees in Carhartt overalls and backwards baseball hats are making constant calculations of sugar- and acid levels in the slowly fermenting juice.
+Rock music is barely audible above the thumping of carefully calibrated air pumps that move juice from one tank to another.
+Employees in Carhartt overalls and backwards baseball hats are making constant calculations of sugar and acid levels in the slowly fermenting juice.
 A sophisticated centrifuge spins out excess yeast and sediment from what will become totally crushable hard cider.

 Angelina Choy, an assistant cidermaker at Downeast and a Northeastern graduate who studied chemistry, fits right in.

 “This is not what I expected to be doing when I was thinking about jobs in college,” Choy said, standing on her toes to pour fresh apple juice for a taste test from a 16,000-gallon holding tank that reached nearly to the ceiling of the warehouse.

 “But I love this.
 I love what I do,” she said.

 The production floor, where Choy works is where tens of thousands of gallons of apple juice become Downeast’s craft hard cider every day.
 It’s loud.
 There are pumps running, hoses snaked along the ground, and a pasteurizing machine that quickly heats up the juice to 175 degrees Fahrenheit and just as quickly cools it back down.
 There’s a canning operation, in which thousands of aluminum cans clank through a conveyor system where they’re filled with finished cider.
 And in the midst of all that, there’s Choy and her colleagues, doing science.

 She has to know exactly how much yeast to add to the juice in order to start the fermentation process.
 In that process, yeast breaks down the sugar in apple juice and turns it into ethyl alcohol, creating an alcoholic apple cider.